The Stroke Of An Artist with Tracy Markley.

 So it gives it a bit of an insight into mental health challenges that people face.
 So I’m back driving now and I gotta say that getting the ability back to Dr. Has was probably one of the biggest things you know, just not needing to ring people and rely on people and all that was a big deal for me.

 You know, so I, I hope that people still not driving after the stroke.
-The I hope that they’re finding a way to overcome it, or get through it or be okay with the fact that they can’t drive.
+I hope that they’re finding a way to overcome it, get through it, or be okay with the fact that they can’t drive.
 For me, I didn’t get a chance to find new ways to do things.
 Because I had everyone just coming around and picking me up and dropping me off and taking me places.
-And in hindsight, the distances the times that the amount of time that I was the last job wasn’t that long.
+And in hindsight, the distance the times that the amount of time that I was the last job wasn’t that long.
 It was only six months.

 You lose your spatial awareness of what’s in your space.
-Yeah, that that’s interesting was that Remember, in the book if I’m interupting you?
-I remember well not in the book in the with Gary.
-I remember him just out of the blue one day just stopping in the gym and saying, you know, I know there’s cars over there driving, I know people are here, but I don’t feel them.
-And I’m like, Oh my god, he just described aware of spatial awareness and proprioception.
+Yeah, that that’s interesting Remember, in the book if I’m interrupting you?
+I remember well not in the book with Gary.
+I remember him just out of the blue one day just stopping in the gym and saying, you know, I know there are cars over there driving, I know people are here, but I don’t feel them.
+And I’m like, Oh my god, he just described awareness of spatial awareness and proprioception.